DC Optimal Power Flow

 Bus 1: -0.1 Bus 2: 0.0 Bus 3: 0.0

-Users have the flexibility to adjust these values according to their specifications, which will then be used as the starting primal values when executing the solve!
+Users have the flexibility to adjust these values according to their specifications, which will then be used as the initial primal values when executing the solve!

 function.